 2014 Conference Presentations

 These are available to everyone that attended this years conference.
-They will be offered to others for a fee shortly.

 Click here to get the 2014 Conference presentations and audio files.

 Across the nation, a growing number of people are trying to live a healthier lifestyle; and many are also concerned about sustainable agriculture.
 These two movements culminate with Aronia.
 A small group of southwest Iowans led the way, cultivating Aronia Melanocarpa on their farms and founding the Midwest Aronia Association in 2008.
 This indigenous purple berry, packing a nutritional punch, has since set the stage with its tremendous health benefits gaining recognition, and the MAA holds a front row seat in the development of the domestic Aronia market, research, & education.
 As domestically grown Aronia becomes more prominent in the marketplace, there is a quest by many to learn more.
 Aronia is growing in popularity as a value-added crop, adding diversification and income for family farms.
 This is where the MAA comes in, providing a support network for members in 11 states and Canada.